phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_tumbling_frequencies.md

 plt.show()
 ~~~

-Run the two code blocks for Part2: Visualizing trajectories (1st block simulates, 2nd block is plotter).
-The background color indicates concentration: white -> red = low -> high; black dot are starting points; red dots are the points they reached at the end of the simulation; colorful small dots represents trajectories (one color one cell): dark -> bright color = older -> newer time points; if highest possible concentration > 1e8, dark dashed circle is where concentration reaches 1e8.
+**STOP:** Run the code blocks for simulating the random walks and plotting the outcome.
+Are the cells moving up the gradient?
+How do the shapes of the trajectories differ for different tumbling frequencies?
+What value of the average tumbling frequency do you think is best?

-What do you observe?
-Pay attention to: 1) are the cells moving up the gradient?; 2) what's the differences between the shape of the trajectories?; 3) within the 1500 seconds, which expected run time allow the cells reach the black dashed circle (target)?; 4) after reaching the target, which expected run time allow the cells to stay in/near the circle?
+{: .notice--primary}

-## Quantitative comparison of different background tumbling frequencies
+## Comparing tumbling frequencies over many cells

-We will quantitatively measure the performances by the ability to reach the target at the end of the simulation.
-We will also calculate the average distance to the center at each time step for each of the `time_exp` values.
+We will now scale up our simulation to `num_cells` = 500 cells.
+To rigorously compare the results of the simulation for different default tumbling frequencies,  we will calculate the average distance to the center at each time step for each tumbling frequency that we use.

 ~~~ python
 #Run simulation for 500 cells with different background tumbling frequencies, Plot average distance to highest concentration point